 - 1. Frequent communication between the teacher and the family;

 - 2. Changes in the learning environment;

 - 3. Mentoring;

 - 4. Student counseling;

 - 5. Tutoring, including peer tutoring;

 - 6. Placement into different classes;

-- 7. Consideration of multiple pathways of learning as allowed by law;
+- 7. Evaluation for alternative education programs;

 - 8. Attendance contracts;

 - 9. Referral to other agencies for family services; and

-- 10. Other interventions including but not limited to referral to the school attendance coordinator, student assistance team or dropout prevention committee.
+- 10. Other interventions including but not limited to referral to the school attendance coordinator, student assistance team, or dropout prevention committee.